 – Shannon Riggs, Oregon State University Ecampus, WCET Steering Committee member

 What Made Maddy Run, Kate Fagan

-This book is more than the tragic story of one Penn State track star.
+This book is more than the tragic story of one University of Pennsylvania track star.
 In a time of unprecedented social media saturation, Fagan presents the internal and external pressures many people feel in college and society.
 Told through in-depth interviews with family members–as well as Maddy’s text messages, emails, and Instagram account–What Made Maddy Run examines Maddy Holleran’s life and her struggles with depression, anxiety, and perfectionism.
 This is an important book for anyone in higher education to read because it will give insight and spark conversations about the pressures students face, increase awareness about mental illnesses on campuses and high schools, and will hopefully inspire everyone to be more pro-active about prevention and treatment.

 – Tanya Spilovoy, WCET